 As you can see, here, from the end of the 1790s to the middle of the 1800s the legal, social, religious and economic structures of the pre-existing society are upended and completely changed.

-Here are just a few of the things going on around the first-half of that decade:
+Here are just a few of the things going on around the first-half of that century:

 1795 – Kamehameha I invades and conquers O‘ahu at the Battle of Nu‘uanu, uniting the eastern islands under single rule